imagekitio/docs-keep-a-changelog/features/advanced-security-settings.md

 - Absolute IPv4 - `163.120.4.15`
 - IPv4 range using CIDR notation - `10.0.0.0/24`.
 This blocks all IPs in range `10.0.0.0` to `10.0.0.255`.

-## WebP image delivery based on user agents
+## Optimized asset delivery based on user agents

 {% hint style="info" %}
 **Limits**
 - You can configure at most 10 user agents for WebP image delivery.
 {% endhint %}

-You can set the user agents for which you want to deliver WebP images using this feature.
+You can set the user agents for which you want to deliver optimized assets using this feature.
 Using this, you can serve optimized images on your application.

-Use the advanced security settings on the dashboard to input a list of user agents, each separated by a new line, to configure this setting for your requests.
+To configure this setting for your requests, go to the advanced security settings on the dashboard to provide a list of user agents, each separated by a new line.

+You can specify the accept header from the given options in the dropdown for requests with the configured user agents.

-These specified user agents need not be an exact match to the request's user agent.
-ImageKit will deliver the WebP image if the user agent in your request contains any of the defined user agents as a substring.
+These user agents do not have to be an exact match to the user agent header sent in the request.
+If the user agent in your request has any of the defined user agents as a substring, ImageKit will send the optimized asset.

 For example:
-- If you configure the user agent `Android 11`, a request having the user agent `Linux; U; Android 11` would deliver a WebP image.
+- If you configure the user agent `Android 11` and accept headers for the configured user agents `text/html,application/xhtml+xml,application/xml;q=0.9,image/webp,image/apng,*/*;q=0.8`, for a request having the user agent header `Linux; U; Android 11`, ImageKit would deliver a WebP image.

 ## Geographic restriction